-- Share Behaviour and Discipline procedures with students, parents and staff alike so that behaviour for learning is at the centre of learning at school. - Share with all staff the School Behaviour Management Booklet which outlines the school's systems for managing behaviour. - Ensure that all staff use the 'Behaviour Stages' and the SIMS behaviour management system to ensure a consistent approach.
+- Share Behaviour and Discipline procedures with students, parents and staff alike so that behaviour for learning is at the centre of learning at school. - Train all staff in behaviour management. - Ensure that all staff use the 'Behaviour Stages' and the SIMS behaviour management system to ensure a consistent approach.